 Remember when we made a connection by handing someone a photo?
 As our social circle spreads across a wider geographic area, we look for ways to share experiences.
 Technology has reconnected us to some extent, but we fiddle with too many cables and menus, and those individual connections get drowned out.

+I built Tableau to stay connected to my aunt Olga.
+She was a great letter-writer but not on email, and I unfortunately was the opposite.
 Tableau acts as a bridge between users of physical and digital media, taking the best parts of both.
 It's a nightstand that quietly drops photos it sees on its Twitter feed into its drawer, for the owner to discover.
 Images of things placed in the drawer are posted to its account as well.